-Set the gdb binary for use in Numba's gdb support, this takes the form of a path and full name of the binary, for example: /path/from/root/to/binary/name_of_gdb_binary This is to permit the use of a gdb from a non-default location with a non-default name.
-If not set gdb is assumed to reside at /usr/bin/gdb.
+Set the gdb binary for use in Numba's gdb support.
+This takes one of two forms: 1) a path and full name of the binary to explicitly express which binary to use 2) just the name of the binary and the current path will be searched using the standard path resolution rules.
+For example: /path/from/root/to/binary/name_of_gdb_binary or custom_gdb_binary_name.
+This is to permit the use of a gdb from a non-default location with a non-default name.
+The default value is gdb.